 No matter how much you try to organize your inbox, oversights happen—you’re scrolling through your messages and discover you never replied to an email.
 Despite your best intentions to answer promptly, you’ve put it off and now don’t know what to say.

 One simple gesture can help you maintain relationships and address the oversight when you’ve delayed an email: apologizing.
 Showing that you know you messed up can help you build trust with your connections and reverse any negative feelings that may have come from the late reply.

 It’s not always easy to put your apology into words, and your approach will vary based on the formality of the relationship or how egregious your delay really was.
-Here’s some general guidance on crafting an apology email to get you started:
+Here’s some general guidance on crafting an "I'm sorry" email to get you started:

 Quick tips for your apology email